imhazige/myblog/_posts/2019-01-15-conda-poetry-and-pipenv.md

   - python
 ---

-Last year, I have used python more, mostly related to the AI domain, I am just a novice, but I frequently have the feel that the python is not as popular as its great reputation, it did not mature as a language of a softengineering.
+Last year, I have used python more, mostly related to the AI domain, I am just a novice, but I frequently have the feel that the python is not as popular as its great reputation, it did not mature as a language of a software engineering.
 I know my opinion should be wrong, but when I encounter problems and try to google, there are few good anwser in a engineering point of view.

 ## [Pipenv](https://pypi.org/project/pipenv/)

-The most headache is the dependencies management, I have wrote a post in 2018 [The Python Dependency Tool]({% post_url 2018-07-03-the-python-dependency-tool %}), I was thinking that I found the solution with pipenv, but after a few project, I found pipenv also have problems:
+The most headache is the dependencies management, I have wrote a post in year 2018 [The Python Dependency Tool]({% post_url 2018-07-03-the-python-dependency-tool %}), I was thinking that I found the solution with pipenv, but after a few project, I found pipenv also have problems:

 - It still hard to setup corectlly on Windows, mac, linux.
 Some days you make it work easily, and suddenly, it will throw an error when you create a new project.
 Because it also depends on the python you installed on the machine.